 If things got a little messy, you could always wipe your

-paws hands with specially designed napkins (artistry by L-).
+paws hands with specially designed napkins (artistry by the family artist).

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…